shrut1996/Spam-Detector/README.md

-# Phishing Detector
+# Spam Detector

 The work done is towards my Study Project CS F266.
-Dataset has been split into the training and testing sets on which email content  processing and url feature extraction is performed.
-Two methods were used while vectorizing the bag of words of which firstly finding the presence of a certain word in an email and secondly finding the frequncy of a certain word in an email whereas for the url analysis a Linear Support Vector Machine and the Random Forest Algorithm has been utilized.
+Dataset has been split into the training and testing sets on which text processing and url feature extraction is performed.
+Two methods were used while vectorizing the bag of words of which firstly finding the presence of a certain word in an email and secondly finding the frequncy of a certain word in an email, further a probabilistic algorithm is used on the email content to distinguish between spam/non-spam.
+Whereas for the url analysis many features, based on the training set, have been used for the supervised multi-class classifcations like Linear Support Vector Machine and the Random Forest Algorithms on any links provided for a better performance.

 * The results for content classifications were: